 Again, like many other hybrid models, it comes with traditional handlebars to stay upright when you need better visibility.

-Moreover, the tires are 700x38c, which is pretty wide compared to the standard in this test (around 35c).
+Moreover, the tires are 700x35c, which is right in line compared to the standard in this test.
 It means that you will have more stability and more resistance when it comes to city potholes and debris.

-Diamondback Haanjenn 1 combines great looks, excellent components, and female-specific geometry for around $500, which easily makes it the best choice for women.
+Cannondale Quick Disc 3 combines great looks, excellent components, and female-specific geometry for $800, which easily makes it the best choice for women.

-When it comes to the drivetrain and shifting, Shimano Acera groupset is responsible to provide you with smooth gear changes and power transfer.
+When it comes to the drivetrain and shifting, Shimano Acera and Altus groupsets are responsible to provide you with smooth gear changes and power transfer.

-The bike is also fitted with some solid Tektro mechanical disk brakes, which should give you lots of security on the downhills or sudden stops at the traffic light.
+The bike is also fitted with some solid Tektro hydraulic disk brakes, which should give you lots of security on the downhills or sudden stops at the traffic light.

 To be honest, there aren’t really any setbacks on this bicycle.
 It is one of the more expensive models on this list, but it is still very affordable and you won’t go wrong if you choose it.
 That’s why it’s one of the best hybrids for women in our opinion!